Apple Staff Software Engineer Interview: Where the ICT5 Bar Actually Shifts

 That shift catches experienced candidates off guard.
 So let's talk about what actually changes and how to prepare for it.

-Apple's engineering ladder runs from ICT2 (new grad) through ICT6 (principal/distinguished).
-ICT4 is the terminal level for roughly 85% of Apple engineers.
+Apple's engineering ladder runs from ICT2 (new grad) through ICT6 (principal/distinguished), with ICT4 as senior and ICT5 as staff.
+Most career engineers at Apple plateau at ICT4.
 ICT5, the staff tier, marks a shift from "owns a feature end-to-end" to "drives technical strategy across teams over multiple quarters."

 That scope change rewires the entire interview.
 At ICT4, you prove you can build.
 At ICT5, you prove you can decide what gets built, align other engineers behind it, and defend those decisions under scrutiny.
 Think less "here's my pull request" and more "here's why we're rewriting the module and here's how I got three teams to agree."